-Scrub or rough grassland in proximity to existing woodland was identified 28.
-Scrub and rough grassland has been identified as useful habitat ^{7,37}.
-Rough tussock grassland (height >40cm) is excellent vole habitat, and is excellent pine marten habitat when within close proximity to woodland 28.
+• Scrub or rough grassland in proximity to existing woodland was identified 28.
+Scrub and rough grassland have been identified as useful habitat ^{7,37}.
+Rough tussock grassland (height >40cm) is excellent vole habitat and is excellent pine marten habitat when within close proximity to woodland 28.
 Female pine martens were shown to travel a mean distance of 30.4 m into open habitats, and a mean maximum distance of 93.7 m 46.
 Hence here we identify scrub and rough grassland within 50m of woodland to reflect the importance of edge habitat for females.
 This category includes restocked/replanted areas <17 years old.

 All areas not identified as within these habitat types are assumed to be poor quality habitat for pine marten.
-A full description of the GIS methodology used is available on request.